 Today, dermatologists identify the main driver of a person’s acne and put together a personalized treatment plan that leverages the best combination of medications from these three major categories.

-‘ Hormone blockers.
-Up to 60 percent of acne outbreaks in women are hormone-based’identifiable by the location of pimples and outbreaks that occur just before menstruation, says Schlosser.
+Up to 60 percent of acne outbreaks in women are hormone-based.
+This is identifiable by the location of pimples and outbreaks that occur just before menstruation, says Schlosser.
 Oral antibiotics may not work well on this acne.

 PDT uses light treatments plus a photosensitizing agent, typically 5-aminolevulinic acid (ALA).
-It’s a new option proven effective for mild to moderate acne, says Natsheh.
-‘ALA and blue light have strong anti-inflammatory properties, but you need several treatments every three to four weeks.”
+This is a new effective option for mild to moderate acne, says Natsheh.
+“ALA and blue light have strong anti-inflammatory properties, but you need several treatments every three to four weeks.”